Previously, chicken pox was largely unavoidable. However, a safe, effective vaccine is now available.

-Previously chickenpox was largely unavoidable.
-However, a vaccine against chickenpox is now available.
-This is a safe and effective vaccine.
-It is in use as a routine childhood vaccination in many developed countries notably the USA.
+It’s in use as a routine childhood vaccination in many developed countries, notably the USA.

-While the chicken pox vaccination known as varicella vaccine is readily available in South Africa, it is not yet routinely funded by the state as a childhood vaccination.
+While the chicken pox vaccination (the varicella vaccine) is readily available in South Africa in private paediatric practice, it’s not yet routinely funded by the state as a childhood vaccination.

-Great care should still be taken to avoid exposing immune-compromised people for example someone being treated for cancer or is malnourished to anyone with chickenpox or anyone who has recently been in contact with chickenpox.
+Great care should still be taken to avoid exposing immune-compromised people (e.g. those who are malnourished, being treated for cancer or HIV positive) to anyone with chicken pox or anyone who has recently been in contact with chicken pox.

-Following infection with chicken pox, a person is infectious from about two days before the rash develops until all the blisters have crusted, which usually takes about six days from the start of the rash.
+Following infection with the virus, a person is infectious from about 2 days before the rash develops until all the blisters have crusted, which usually takes about 6 to 7 days from the start of the rash.

 In order not to infect others, avoid social contact while the chicken pox blisters are present.
-School-going children should not attend school until all their blisters have crusted and fallen off.
-It is usually sufficient to stay home for one week.
+School-going children shouldn’t attend school until all their blisters have crusted and fallen off.
+It’s usually sufficient to stay home for one week.

 Reviewed by paediatrician Prof Eugene Weinberg.
 MBChB; FCP (SA); PAED (SA).
 March 2018.